Bespoke Expeditions

 That said, if you’re inside that window, it’s still worth reaching out.
 If there’s space, we’ll do our best to make it work.
 If not, we can look at alternatives or future dates.

-If your dates are fixed, or you’re hoping to travel during peak season (June–August), earlier is always better.
+If your dates are fixed—or you’re hoping to travel during peak season (June–August)—earlier is always better.

 • Visa requirements depend on your nationality and can change over time.
-As of December 2025, citizens of some countries (including the United States, Canada, and Australia) are required to obtain an e-visa before arriving in Brazil.
+As of May 2026, citizens of some countries (including the United States, Canada, and Australia) are required to obtain an e-visa before arriving in Brazil.

 We strongly recommend checking the latest entry requirements with your local Brazilian consulate or official government travel site before booking flights, and again in the months leading up to your trip.